 Karma, Acceptance and Personal Choice

 Many Indians tend to have a sense of acceptance towards one’s life position or a belief that, due to actions in one’s past life, good or bad personal circumstances are deserved.
-This attitude partly stems from religious ideas such as the, ‘karma’ (actions or reactions that affect a person’s current or future life) and ‘samsara’ (the cycle of rebirth).
+This attitude partly stems from religious ideas such as ‘karma’ (the idea that one’s actions will affect their current or future life) and ‘samsara’ (the cycle of rebirth).

 The interplay of these social, cultural and religious factors allows people to be accepting of life events and trajectories.
 However, this is not to be interpreted as Indians being unwilling to take responsibility for life circumstances.
 Many often contemplate how their actions may impact their future and make decisions accordingly.
 Some of India's youth are challenging aperspective by asserting their free will to choose their vocation, spouse and other life factors.
 Indeed, as social mobility becomes more common, there is a growing belief that one can change their circumstances.

 Indians tend to be quite conservative in most aspects of life, particularly in rural areas.
 This is especially noticeable in people’s behaviour and dress.
 Many will avoid speaking loudly or using excessive hand gestures, and it is not uncommon for strangers, friends and some family members of opposite genders to avoid physical contact.
 It is also preferable to wear clothing that covers the arms and legs; very few people wear revealing clothing.
 Clothing is usually traditional, but it is common to see Western-style clothing throughout the country for men and in urban areas for women.